adampl2/NoteWave/README.md

 1. When creating a note, there is a minimum number of characters required to create it.
 However, when editing the note, I noticed I was able to remove all contents from note title and description with no errors.
 This was later fixed to match create note requirements.

+2. The after pseudo element in the delete button did not appear fully when hovered.
+This was fixed by adding z-index of 0 and specifying note container's position as relative.

 - - -

 ## Deployment & Local Development